Braised Lamb Shanks with Cannellini Beans

 Begin by skinning the tomatoes.

 Place them in a heatproof bowl and pour boiling water on to them.
 Leave them for exactly a minute, then remove them and slip off their skins (protecting your hands with a tea cloth if they are hot).
-You can watch how to do this in our Online Cookery School Video on the right.
+You can watch how to do this in our Online Cookery School Video on this page.
 Then chop them fairly roughly.

 Next, using a potato peeler, remove the worst of the stringy bits from the celery and cut it into 2 inch (5 cm) chunks.
 Now pre-heat the oven to gas mark 1, 275°F (140°C).
 After that, you need to heat the oil in the casserole over a highish heat.
 Then, season the lamb shanks with salt and freshly milled black pepper and, when the oil is really hot, brown them on all sides, holding them at the bone end while protecting your hand again with the tea cloth, and turning them round in the hot oil.